RIKEN-RCCS/lens3/v2/doc/design.md

 * MinIO (S3 server)
 * Redis

-## Redis Databases (prefixes of keys)
+## Keyval-DB  Databases (prefixes of keys)

-Lens3 uses a couple of Redis databases (by database numbers), but the division is arbitrary as distinct prefixes are used.
+Lens3 uses a couple of keyval-db databases (by database numbers), but the division is arbitrary as distinct prefixes are used.
 Most of the entries are json records, and others are simple strings.